junxit/us-congress-bills-110/metadata.md

 - 2008-02-28 — Committee on Environment and Public Works.
 Reported by Senator Boxer without amendment.
 With written report No. 110-266.
 - 2008-02-28 — Committee on Environment and Public Works.
 Reported by Senator Boxer without amendment.
 With written report No. 110-266.
 - 2008-02-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 585.
+- 2008-02-29 — Message on Senate action sent to the House.
+- 2008-02-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1434; text as passed Senate: CR S1434)
+- 2008-02-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1434; text as passed Senate: CR S1434)